omar-Abouyoussef/stat-jokes/README.md

 2. I dream that Pearson is attacking me with correlation coefficients

-3.The good thing is using Brad Pitt as explanatory variable would yield an R squared of 1.5
+3. The good thing is using Brad Pitt as explanatory variable would yield an R squared of 1.5

 4. Always consider Log transformation.... sorry I meant Ln.

 5. Whats a statician's favorite dessert ......
 Mahalanobia

-6.That girl is soo hot man... naah she's just standard normal
+6. That girl is soo hot man... naah she's just standard normal

 7. Negatively skewed distributions turn me on

-8.Why did french statisticians never use poisson distribution ?
+8. Why did french statisticians never use poisson distribution ?
 It always sounded fishy

 9. t distribution: I'm not Normal.
 I'm just fat.